Auscision 421 Class DCC Sound Installation

 with Lighting Modifications

-Now available with NEW Remastered Custom Sound Project including the"Full Throttle - Drive Hold" feature.
+Now available with a NEW Remastered Custom Sound Project including the"Full Throttle - Drive Hold" feature.

 About the 421 Class